By Roland Clarke

 Sponsored by Advance Ministries & “People of the Books” Evangelism Coalition

-*Click on the main event heading to see all speaker and content details of this conference.
+*Click on the main event heading to review schedule.